 Question Management response How does management gain assurance that all relevant laws and regulations have been complied with?
 What arrangements does the Authority have in place to prevent and detect non-compliance with laws and regulations?
-Are you aware of any changes to the Authority's regulatory environment that may have a significant impact on the Authority's financial statements?
+Are you aw are of any changes to the Authority's regulatory environment that may have a significant impact on the Authority's financial statements?
 This is dealt with in the Annual Governance Statement.
-All reports to Committees contain a section covering the legislation on the matter under consideration, which are reviewed by legal staff for Decision reports.
-The Monitoring officer is responsible for ensuring the Council is compliant with laws and regulations.
-The Council's constitution notes that these responsibilities cover: Report on contraventions or likely contraventions of any enactment or rule of law.
+All reports to Committees contain a section covering the legislation on the matter under consideration, which are review ed by legal staff for Decision reports.
+The Monitoring officer is responsible for ensuring the Council is compliant with law s and regulations.
+The Council's constitution notes that these responsibilities cover: Report on contraventions or likely contraventions of any enactment or rule of law .
 Report on any maladministration or injustice where Ombudsman has carried out an investigation.
-Receive copies of whistleblowing allegations of misconduct.
+Receive copies of whistleblow ing allegations of misconduct.
 Investigate and report any misconduct in compliance with Regulations.
-Advices on vires issues, maladministration, financial impropriety, probity and policy framework and budge issues to all members.
-The Monitoring Officer has access to all Council committee reports and also raises awareness on legal requirements at meetings where needed.
+Advices on vires issues, maladministration, financial impropriety, probity and policy framew ork and budge issues to all members.
+The Monitoring Officer has access to all Council committee reports and also raises aw areness on legal requirements at meetings where needed.
 In addition, in terms of any specific legal issues, the Monitoring Officer would get I involved at an early stage including vetting reports for legal issues.
-Senior lawyers in Legal Services undertake corporate governance review of reports to Cabinet and Cabinet Members.
+Senior law yers in Legal Services undertake corporate governance review of reports to Cabinet and Cabinet Members.
 How is the Audit Committee provided with assurance that all relevant laws and regulations have been complied with?
 Through the Annual Governance Statement process that is approved separately by Audit Committee and forms part of the annual financial statements.
 Regular updates of the Council's Risk Register are considered by CMT and Audit Committee.
 The financial and legal implications are set out in committee reports.
-Reassurance to the Resources Overview and Scrutiny Committee would be through reports to the committee where they were appropriate.
+Reassurance to the Resources Overview and Scrutiny Committee w ould be through reports to the committee w here they w ere appropriate.
+Have there been any instances of non-compliance or suspected non-compliance with laws and regulation since 1 April 2019 with an on-going impact on the 2019/2020 financial statements?
+No Is there any actual or potential litigation or claims that would affect the financial statements?
+None that have not been already included in current outturn forecasts.